wezm/read-rust/content/index.md

 [Subscribe to a feed][feeds], or follow Read Rust on [Twitter], [Mastodon] or [Facebook] to receive new posts as they're added.

+Read Rust is run by [Wesley Moore].
+If you enjoy it, consider [supporting me][Patreon] or any of the wonderful people building and writing in Rust.

 ## Sections

 New posts are added to one or more of the following sections: